Powder Coating Online, your complete source for powder coating information

-You are now asking "why would anyone ever use non-bonded?" and "how can I tell if my powder is bonded or not".
+You are now asking “why would anyone ever use non-bonded?” and “how can I tell if my powder is bonded or not”.
 The only reason anyone uses non-bonded is because they are much cheaper.
-Powder manufacturers generally aren't creating new, non-bonded formulations, but they have several stock colors that they may continue to make that way because customers continue to buy them (some customers never figure out the difference...i.e., they may have a part too small to notice the inconsistencies).
-However, a few manufacturers might still be developing non-bonded powders due to the fact that not all of the effects required by their customers are possible by bonding.
+Powder manufacturers generally aren’t creating new, unbonded formulations, but they have several stock colors that they may continue to make that way because customers continue to buy them (some customers never figure out the difference…i.e., they may have a part too small to notice the inconsistencies).
+However, a few manufacturers might still be developing unbonded powders due to the fact that not all of the effects required by their customers are possible from bonded powders.

 If you need to know if a powder is bonded, simply call the manufacturer.
 They can tell you.
 If the person on the phone won't answer the question, MAKE THEM put you through to a lab tech who can.